Halifax Bay

-Halifax Bay is a region located around a bay in the Coral Sea, situated on the Australian coast in Far North Queensland.
+Halifax Bay is a region located around a bay in the Coral Sea, situated on the Australian coast in North Queensland.
 It is bordered by the town of Ingham to the north, city of Townsville to the south and Great Palm Island off the coast to the east.

 Regional localities include Mount Low, Bushland Beach, Yabulu, Saunders Beach, Toolakea Beach, Bluewater, Toomulla Beach, Rollingstone, Balgal Beach, Paluma, Mutamee, Taylors Beach and Allingham (formerly Forrest Beach).

 Major tributaries of Halifax Bay to the north include Trebonne Creek, Cattle Creek, and Crystal Creek, while in the south the inflows are from Rollingstone Creek, Bluewater Creek, Black River and the Bohle River.

 History

 Halifax Bay was originally inhabited by the Warakami and the Wulgurkaba aboriginal tribes and these were likely some of the tribes people that Captain James Cook saw when he named Halifax Bay between June 6–8, 1770.
 George Elphinstone Dalrymple explored the Halifax Bay area in the early 1860s and the first settlers to the Herbert River Valley settled soon after.
 Ingham was first settled in 1865.
 The southern parts of Halifax Bay developed at a slower pace with the area south of Crystal Creek being included in the newly formed Thuringowa Land Division in 1879.

 The southern section of Halifax Bay, including Great Palm Island, was prominent in air defence of the area during the Second World War.
 Halifax Bay, being on the northern approaches to the major air base in Townsville, was an ideal signals and battery location.
 Significant operations included Fort Kissing Point at Cape Pallarenda in Townsville, a signal and radar station on Mount Spec in Thuringowa, a radio station at Mount Low also in Thuringowa and a seaplane base at the north end of Great Palm Island.
 A US Army Hospital operated at Black River in Thuringowa.
 Rattlesnake Island, also in Halifax Bay, was used for live firing (and is still used for this purpose).

 After the war the southern section of Halifax Bay began a transition from rural to residential settlement with significant beach developments occurring from the 1960s onwards.
 In 1971 the area of southern Halifax Bay was heavily impacted by Cyclone Althea.